 Does an eSIM work in Saudi Arabia?

-Yes.
-An eSIM works in Saudi Arabia as soon as you land: it automatically connects to the 4G and 5G networks of local operators, giving you data from the airport without changing cards or relying on hotel Wi-Fi.
-You only need a compatible mobile phone and to have installed it before you leave.
+Yes, and it works well.
+An eSIM in Saudi Arabia connects automatically as soon as the plane lands: it recognizes the 4G and 5G networks of local operators, and you have data from the terminal, without changing your physical card or relying on hotel Wi-Fi to send the first message home.
+You only need an eSIM-compatible mobile and to have it installed before leaving Spain.

-Mobile coverage in Saudi Arabia is among the best in the Middle East in urban areas.
-In Riyadh (the capital), Jeddah, Mecca, Medina, and Dammam, you'll have stable 5G in city centers, hotels, shopping malls, and airports.
-4G coverage extends to virtually all inhabited areas.
+Mobile coverage in Saudi Arabia's urban areas is among the best in the region.
+In Riyadh (the capital), Jeddah, Mecca, Medina, and Dammam, you'll find stable 5G in the city center, hotels, large shopping malls, and airports.
+The 4G network covers almost the entire inhabited strip of the country, including the main roads connecting the Gulf cities with those on the Red Sea.

-Tip: At Riyadh (RUH) and Jeddah (JED) airports, the eSIM connects automatically.
-Activate data roaming when you get off the plane and check that the network appears before leaving the terminal.
+Tip: at Riyadh (RUH) and Jeddah (JED) airports, the eSIM connects automatically upon landing.
+Activate data roaming when you get off the plane and check that the network appears before leaving the terminal, so you avoid the classic moment of looking for free Wi-Fi in the arrival hall.

-Three main networks operate in Saudi Arabia, and a travel eSIM relies on them depending on the area to give you the best available signal.
-Knowing them helps understand why urban coverage is so good.
+Three main networks operate in Saudi Arabia, and a travel eSIM relies on them depending on the area to offer you the best available signal at all times.
+Knowing them helps to understand why urban coverage is so consistent.

 | Operator | Network | Strong in |